Approval to use student educational record data in your research is contingent on your agreement to:

 - Provide adequate protection for the information to ensure that it is not compromised or subject to unauthorized access.

-- Ensure that no one outside of the research team members who are specifically listed on the IRB application have access to the personally identifiable information.
+- Ensure that no one outside of the research team members who are specifically listed on the protocol have access to the personally identifiable information.

 - Ensure that all data shared in aggregate form is properly de-identified to avoid unauthorized disclosure to third parties.
 IU’s disclosure avoidance procedure is to restrict any cell size that is smaller than 10 when paired with restricted data.

-Professor Mathwin and her graduate student assistant Elayne wish to conduct a study which will involve recruiting students who are enrolled in SPEA-E 162.
-They plan to ask the instructors of each of the class sections to provide them with class rosters to that they can email the students to recruit them for the study.
+Professor Mathwin and her graduate student assistant Elayne wish to conduct a study that will involve recruiting students who are enrolled in SPEA courses and interview them about their opinions about campus safety.
+They plan to ask the instructors of various classes to provide them with class rosters so that they can email the students to recruit them for the study.

-This recruitment strategy would require the course instructors to violate FERPA regulations because class rosters and student schedules are considered to be confidential information and should not be shared with third parties.
-The researchers could request that the class instructors send out an email on their behalf and then provide additional information to students who initiate contact.
+This recruitment strategy would require the course instructors to violate FERPA regulations.
+Class rosters and student schedules are student records information and should not be shared with third parties.
+The researchers in this case are not studying the effectiveness of instructional techniques, curricula, or classroom management, and thus are not eligible to review student records for this research.
+They could request that the class instructors send out an email on their behalf and then provide additional information to students who initiate contact.

-Professor Ramman, an anthropology professor, wants to research the correlation between Pell grant eligibility and GPA of history majors.
-To do this, he plans to request a copy of the names of all history majors and their GPAs from the Registrar’s office and a copy of all Pell grant recipients from the financial aid office.
+Noal, a graduate student in anthropology, wants to research the correlation between Pell grant eligibility and the GPA of math majors.
+To do this, he plans to request a copy of the names of all math majors and their GPAs from the Registrar’s office and a copy of all Pell grant recipients from the financial aid office.
 After merging the two lists, he will remove all student names.